Anderson localization effects on doped Hubbard model: Introduction

 In experiments, correlation and disorder effects interplay, for example, in the MIT observed in doped semiconductors, such as Si:P and Si:B,\cite{vladeduardoreview} and in dilute two dimensional electron and hole systems, like silicon metal-oxide-semiconductor field-effect transistors (MOSFET’s) and semiconductor heterostructures.\cite{elihu2001,sarachikbook} More recently, the observation of disorder induced insulator to metal transition has been reported in Mott systems, such as layered dichalcogenide 1T-TaS$_2$\cite{nandiniTa} and Ru-substituted Sr$_3$Ir$_2$O$_7$.\cite{wang2018disorder}

-From the theoretical viewpoint, the interplay between correlation and disorder can be well described by the Hubbard model solved within extensions of Dynamical Mean Field Theory~(DMFT).\cite{RMP_DMFT_1996} DMFT description of disorder is equivalent to that of the coherent potential approximation~(CPA)\cite{ziman} and, as such, misses to describe Anderson localization effects.\cite{anderson1958absence} To circumvent this problem, a mean field treatment of disorder, the so-called Typical Medium Theory~(TMT), has been proposed and proved capable of describing the disorder-induced localization.\cite{TMT,TMT2015,tmt_dft} The combination of TMT with DMFT has contributed to our understanding of the non-trivial interplay between correlation and disorder localization effects.\cite{byczuk2005mott,Carol2,ByczukAFM,helenatmt,ByczukSpin}
+From the theoretical viewpoint, the interplay between correlation and disorder can be well described by the Hubbard model solved within extensions of Dynamical Mean Field Theory~(DMFT).\cite{RMP_DMFT_1996} DMFT description of disorder is equivalent to that of the coherent potential approximation~(CPA)\cite{ziman} and, as such, misses to describe Anderson localization effects.\cite{anderson1958absence} To circumvent this problem, a mean field treatment of disorder, the so-called Typical Medium Theory~(TMT), has been proposed and proved capable of describing the disorder-induced localization.\cite{TMT,TMT2015,tmt_dft} The combination of TMT with DMFT has contributed to our understanding of the non-trivial interplay between correlation and disorder localization effects.\cite{byczuk2005mott,Carol2,ByczukAFM,helenatmt,ByczukSpin,ekuma_clusterTMT,jarrell2016,jarrell2018}

-In previous works based on DMFT-TMT, an insulating phase which is a mixture of Mott and Anderson insulators has been observed at half-filling.\cite{Carol2,Carol_twofluids} This Anderson-Mott insulator (AMI) is characterized by the presence of singly-occupied sites, like in a Mott insulator, but has also doubly-occupied and empty sites, like in an Anderson insulator.
+In previous works based on DMFT-TMT, an insulating phase which is a mixture of Mott and Anderson insulators has been observed at half-filling.\cite{Carol2,Carol_twofluids} This Anderson-Mott insulator is characterized by the presence of singly-occupied sites, like in a Mott insulator, but has also doubly-occupied and empty sites, like in an Anderson insulator.
+We shall hereby refer to this Anderson-Mott insulator as AMI-0.
 Here, we extend these works by investigating the doped-dependent phase diagram of the disordered Hubbard model.